J. Molina-Garcia (they/them) is a Salvadoran-American media artist, writer, and educator.

 A citizen of the Global South and an American Dreamer, J.’s work draws on the politics of immigration, philosophies of madness, and nonwestern esoteric traditions to critique the violence of the Global North.
 They build assemblages of fiction out of analog media, digital novelties, and written/spoken prose to agitate a queer-trans-of-color resistance, en masse.

 He holds an MFA degree in Photography+Extended Media from the California Institute of the Arts (CalArts), and graduated with dual degrees in Photography and Art History from the University of North Texas.
-Recent exhibitions include a solo presentation of the Bethesda Brotherhood at the Lawndale Art Center (Houston), and “Looms” at Sweet Pass Sculpture Park (Dallas).
-He is the recipient of the 2018 Nasher Microgrant and has been awarded various other developmental grants from organizations including the artist-run space Art Tooth, the Jack Kent Cooke Foundation, and The Dallas Museum of Art.
+He is currently Assistant Professor of Photography and Digital Futures at Virginia Commonwealth University in Richmond, VA.